Frequently Asked Questions

 A: For The Motion Picture Acting Program we accept up to 18 students.
 Class sizes are 12 to 18 students.

-Q: Does MPI own the films I make in the program?
+Q: Does Motion Picture Institute own the films I make in the program?

 A: No. Students own all their films.
 Motion Picture Institute reserves the right to use copies of the films for educational and promotional purposes related to the school.